Strictly atomic modules in definable categories: Modules of irrational slope

 \begin{rmk} Every exact sequence being pure-exact is a property of the category of modules over a von Neumann regular ring but ${\cal D}_r$ is not an abelian category: there are epimorphisms between modules in ${\cal D}_r$ whose kernel is not in ${\cal D}_r$ (and which are not the cokernel of any kernel in ${\cal D}_r$); similarly for some monomorphisms in ${\cal D}_r$.
-Just taking ${\cal D}_r$ with the pure morphisms seems not to give a nice category.
 But we do say something, see \ref{fgker} and \ref{kerinDr}, about the non-pure morphisms in ${\cal D}_r$. \end{rmk}